-Our estimation of the fair value of level 3 assets valued using internal models (as described below) involves significant judgment.
-We validated the inputs and outputs of our models by comparing them to available independent third party market parameters and models for reasonableness, as well as historical performance.
-We believe the assumptions we used are within the range that a market participant would use and factor in the liquidity conditions currently in the markets.
-In the period ended March 31, 2016, the inputs to our models, including discount rates, prepayment speeds, default rates and severity assumptions, have generally remained consistent with the assumptions used at December 31, 2015.
+Our estimation of the fair value of Level 3 assets valued using internal models involves significant judgment.
+The inputs to our models include discount rates, prepayment speeds, default rates and severity assumptions.
+We validate the inputs and outputs of our models by comparing them to available independent third-party market parameters and models for reasonableness, as well as historical performance.
+We believe the assumptions we use are within the range that a market participant would use and factor in the liquidity conditions currently in the markets.
+As of June 30, 2016, we did not have any Level 3 assets valued using internal models.